nest/ode-toolbox/doc/index.rst

     python setup.py install

-If you wish to install ODE-toolbox into your home directory, add the option :bash:`--user` to the above call.
+If you wish to install into your home directory, add the option :bash:`--user` to the above call.

 For further installation hints, please see `.travis.yml <.travis.yml>`__.